carbon-language/carbon-lang/llvm/docs/tutorial/LangImpl08.rst

     auto TargetTriple = sys::getDefaultTargetTriple();

-LLVM doesn't require us to to link in all the target functionality.
+LLVM doesn't require us to link in all the target functionality.
 For example, if we're just using the JIT, we don't need the assembly printers.
 Similarly, if we're only targeting certain architectures, we can only link in the functionality for those